toxtli/testweb/index.md

 who_we_are:
  -
     image: "images/assets/who_we_are.png"
-    title: "Who we are?"
+    title: "Who we are"
     discription: "
-     The Human-AI Empowerment research group at Clemson University is one of the few research organizations in the world whose only objective is the            advancement and application of artificial intelligence on a worldwide scale.Our research is based on the development of what is known as human-            centered computing,which is designed to be helpful to people in both an effective and efficient manner.
+     The Human-AI Empowerment research group at Clemson University was founded in 2022 with the aim of studying the use of Artificial Intelligence (AI) for helping humans to achieve their goals.
+We conduct a Use-Inspired AI approach to understand how AI can be used in different circunstances.
      Convert data noise to intelligent insights for quis competitive differentiation.
      <br><br>
      Machine learning algorithms, natural language processing systems, and deep learning systems are just some of the AI-related research tools that our        team of researchers has begun developing and is now in the process of building.
 We are developing AI-based software and solutions that have the            potential to be used in a wide range of fields, such as the medical field, the educational system, and the corporate world."